Pros

 It’s thin enough for stomach sleepers

 The MyPillow Giza Elegance is alright for stomach sleepers, as it lands on the flatter side of the spectrum.
 It might also work for side sleepers with a small frame (again, our testers did), but it would likely require routinely redistributing and fluffing the pillow, or even folding it to fill the space between head and shoulder.
-In other words, it’s workable if you put the work in.
+In other words, it’s workable if you put in a little bit of elbow grease.
 But as testers and consumers, we want products to do the work for us, not the other way around.

 Bear in mind, the company’s sizing scheme is less than ideal.
 We purchased the least-filled option, but perhaps a MyPillow with more stuffing would have yielded a different impression.